MHaroonBaig/Swift-Beautify/README.md

 - [x] Final animated result at the end

 ---
 Compiled on Xcode 6.2(beta), works fine on the 6.1 too (without the new unwrapping rules introduced in 6.2).
-Optimised both for iPhones and iPads running iOS 7 or later :yum:
+Optimised both for iPhones and iPads running iOS 7 or later :trophy: